Automattic/wp-calypso/client/components/command-pallette/README.md

 The Command Palette is a UI element that displays a searchable list of commands.
 It can be accessed in Calypso using the shortcut `cmd+k`.

-The command palette is inspired by [Core](https://github.com/WordPress/gutenberg/blob/trunk/packages/commands/README.md) implementation used in the Gutenberg editor.
+This command palette is inspired by [Core's implementation](https://github.com/WordPress/gutenberg/blob/trunk/packages/commands/README.md) implementation used in the Gutenberg editor.
 We use the same CSS and similar markup, the commands share the same basic props that we extended to support the following differences:

 - The Calypso version supports multisite commands with the sites as second step commands.
 - Users can go back to root commands with the `esc` and `backspace` keys, or the back button.